NEWS

 For example, I participated in related protest activities when Sino-American relations were severed at Taipei Municipal Chien Kuo High School.
 In my first and second years at Yang Ming University, I particularly enjoyed making experimental films in 8mm format.
 I served as an editor for Yang Ming's campus magazine, "Shen Nong Po (神農坡)."

-My idea of "playing" involved spending time on activities unrelated to coursework.
+My idea of "playing" involved engaging in activities unrelated to coursework.

-To be candid, I didn't have a clear career plan during my academic journey, but I was always filled with a desire for challenges, not content with doing repetitive, mundane tasks.
-I didn't overly pursue high grades and academic achievements but was curious about the unknown and passionate about exploration.
+To be candid, I didn't have a clear career plan during my academic journey, but I was always filled with a desire for challenges, never content with repetitive, mundane tasks.
+I didn't overly pursue high grades and academic achievements, but rather, I was curious about the unknown and passionate about exploration.

-Looking back on my military days, I realize it was quite a significant cultural shock.
+Reflecting on my military days, I realize they were a significant cultural shock.
 I served as a medical officer in the military, and at night, I would assist in the nearby hospital's night clinic.
 One night, I might have to see fifty to sixty patients, each going through similar experiences.
 I was only 26 or 27 years old, filled with uncertainty and doubts about the future.
 I didn't enjoy repetitive tasks, and this experience made me think: being a doctor is great, but is this how I genuinely want to spend my whole life?

-To change the status quo, I decided to participate in the Government scholarship to study abroad, giving myself another chance.
+To change the status quo, I decided to participate in a government scholarship program to study abroad, giving myself another chance.

 At that time, while serving in the military, I was preparing for the exam.
 My comrades called me "Iron Butt" because, except for meal times, I was always sitting in the dormitory studying.
 I read original textbooks from cover to cover for the first time during that period.
 After more than a year of effort, I finally passed the study abroad exam.

-However, due to needing to prepare for language certification and other plans before going abroad, the TOEFL exam in Taiwan was only held once every two months.
-Therefore, to meet the deadline for submitting my scores, I had just married not long ago and took advantage of my honeymoon trip to Hong Kong to also take the TOEFL exam.
-During this exam period, my wife occasionally teased me.
-Looking back now, it's amusing.
+However, due to the need to prepare for language certification and other plans before going abroad, the TOEFL exam in Taiwan was only held once every two months.
+Therefore, to meet the deadline for submitting my scores, shortly after getting married, I took advantage of my honeymoon trip to Hong Kong to also take the TOEFL exam.
+During this exam period, my wife occasionally teased me, which I find amusing to look back on now.

 Even though I wasn't the fastest runner, these were things I wanted to do myself, and I genuinely enjoyed studying, so I didn't feel it was a hardship.